San José State University

 Academic and professional integrity, which means that the credibility of science and education depends on us acting ethically.
 Ethical violations by us or our collaborators can jeopardize our research and harm our reputation as researchers.
 We also know that we cannot act ethically if we do not understand what that means for researchers.
 Therefore, it is important that research ethics are part of your learning in this class.
 You can expect support and guidance when you navigate and speak up on challenging ethical situations.
 You can also expect no tolerance of ethical or academic integrity violations that negatively affect our class or community, including cheating and plagiarism.
 You can expect your instructor to follow all University policies and protocols regarding the handling of suspected academic dishonesty.
 Penalties can include failure of the course.

-Unlimited support related to the class or your professional training and development.
+Unlimited support related to the class and your professional training and development.
 This means that there is no limit to the number of questions you may ask, e-mails you may send, and no restriction on the hours you can spend in meetings with me.
 You need never apologize for asking a question or seeking support.
 Time is limited but support is not; if the volume of student meetings were to become unmanageable, I will make adjustments to help all students more efficiently (for example, by answering a common question to the whole class).
 I am always happy to help you.

 Incorporation of issues of social justice.
 It is my goal to help prepare you to tackle the major societal challenges we face, including COVID-19 and broader issues of equity and sustainability.
 Success against these challenges requires equitable participation by people of diverse backgrounds and experiences.
 To support this goal, this course will incorporate discussion of social justice when relevant to the course and support your evaluation of how our discipline has/can/will address social justice, as well as how it has contributed to social injustice.